net-lisias-kspu/ShipManifest/Accessing-Ship-Manifest.md

 Accessing Ship Manifest

 Ship Manifest supports both the Stock KSP toolbar and Blizzy's Toolbar, a popular mod used by many.
 By default, Ship Manifest has the stock toolbar enabled so, icons will appear when in the Space Center, and when in flight.
+Using Blizzy's toolbar is beyond the scope of this wiki, but switching to it will be discussed in the Settings Window features.

 Space Center Access.